bottledcode/RFC/drafts/short-class.md

 #### Names

-Inner classes may not have any name that conflicts with a constant or static method of the same name.
+Inner classes may not have any name that conflicts with a constant or static property of the same name.

 ```php
 class Foo {